Tongue

 1. Scattered bright red areas (bare patches) on Tongue dorsum

-2. Map-like pattern on dorsal or lateral Tongue
+2. Random pattern of small. well-demarcated smooth patches on dorsal or lateral Tongue

-2. Surrounded by light yellow or white elevated rings (serpiginous white borders)
+2. Patches are surrounded by light yellow or white elevated rings (serpiginous white borders, map-like)

 3. Pattern changes within days